-The Carved Stone Museum presenting the Tallinn City Museum’s collection of carved stones is located in the late 17th century tunnels of Ingeri bastion in the section that has been closed to visitors until now.
-The newly opened museum contains a representative display of decorative stone fragments from Tallinn, which have so far been kept hidden in repositories: portals, pillars, coats of arms with family signs and symbols, relief-decorated window jambs, and tombstones from the 15th to 19th century.
+The newly opened museum contains a representative display of decorative stone fragments from Tallinn, wich have so far been kept hidden in repositories: portals, pillars, coats of arms with family signs and symbols, relief – decorated window jambs and thombstones from the 16th to 19th century.

 The exhibition displaying more than two hundred carved stones is titled “The City of Ruins”.
 The atmospheric lighting and chambers dedicated to different themes play a crucial role in making the exhibition a coherent whole.
-In the museum, which is based on the conceptual design of curator Risto Paju and designer Jaagup Roomet, visitors can pass through the “Garden of Eden”, “Pillar Hall”, “Death Hall” and “Sun Hall”.
-The conceptual design was developed into an interior design and construction project by interior designer Maarja Varkki and architect Helle-Triin Hansumäe.
+In the museum, visitors can pass through the “Garden of Eden”, “Pillar Hall”, “Death Hall” and “Sun Hall”.

 The casemates next to the Vabaduse väljak (Freedom Square) were for decades closed to the public and filled with water; now, powerful air conditioners provide an environment suitable for carved stones and acceptable for visitors – the temperature in the passages is between 10 to 12 degrees Celsius all year round.